-- Fiskars® spring-action scissors – These are exceptionally sharp scissors I only use for cutting fabric.
-I’ve had them for years and they’ve never lost their edge.
-They are spring-loaded – that orange tab holds them closed normally, but they spring open on their own once it is disengaged.
-They’re quite comfortable to grip and allow for easy cloth cutting.
-You might not find this exact model, but similar scissors should be available at any craft or fabric store.
+- Fabric scissors - These are exceptionally sharp scissors I only use for cutting fabric.
+I've had them for years and they've never lost their edge.
+They are spring-loaded - that orange tab holds them closed normally, but they spring open on their own once it is disengaged.
+They're quite comfortable to grip and allow for easy cloth cutting.
+This exact model doesn't seem to be available now, but I've linked a newer version.

-- Fiskars® paper trimmer This is a straight cutter for paper, which also works well on vinyl and thin cardboard.
-I really don’t care for the big “guillotine” style cutters, both because they are less precise and because I really would like to keep all of my fingers!
+- Paper trimmer This is a straight cutter for paper, which also works well on vinyl and thin cardboard.
+I really don't care for the big "guillotine" style cutters, both because they are less precise and because I really would like to keep all of my fingers!
 This style of cutter is ideal.
 Paper is inserted beneath the clear ruler, and the orange tab is simply slid down the length of the ruler.
-Replacement blades are inexpensive and easy to come by.
-These types of cutters are available from office supply stores and craft stores.
-I got mine and the replacement blades from Craft Supplies for Less.
+Some, like this one and the one linked, have a pull-out perpendicular ruler which is also really handy!

-- Box cutter – For thicker materials, like cardboard, a box cutter is very handy.
+- Box cutter - For thicker materials, like foam and cardboard, a box cutter is very handy.
 The blade is hidden within the handle and can be extended when needed.
 Some, like the ones linked, have snap-off blades that ensure you're always working with a sharp edge - this is great for foam, which can wear down a knife blade quickly!
 Again, these blades are very sharp, so use with caution.

 Not displayed: When using a hobby knife or box cutter, a cutting mat will prevent you from cutting into the table or floor underneath the item you're working on.
 Self-healing cutting mats made especially for precision crafting are available.
 Many of them also have measurement tools printed on their surface.

-- Multi-purpose snips – These heavy-duty snips are like extra-strong scissors, able to shear through materials like thin metal sheeting easily.
-They are great for cutting where standard scissors just don’t have the power or leverage required.
-This set came from Ace® Hardware.
+- Heavy-duty snips - These multi-purpose snips are like extra-strong scissors, able to shear through materials like thin metal sheeting easily.
+They are great for cutting where standard scissors just don't have the power or leverage required.

-- Small wire cutters – These are light-duty wire cutters, best suited for thinner wire like electrical or jewelry wires.
-Tip – you’ll find these in jewelry and craft stores, but they’re often much less expensive at hardware stores.
+- Small wire cutters - These are light-duty wire cutters, best suited for thinner wire like electrical or jewelry wires.
+Tip - you can find these in jewelry and craft stores, but they're often much less expensive at hardware stores.

 - Wire cutter/stripper - This multi-purpose tool is capable of cutting electrical wire, as well as stripping the protective coating from the ends of wires.
 It also has a built-in bolt cutter.
 Note: This was a tool I had on-hand for stripping wires, but while it is adequate for the job, I am looking for a smaller, more precise tool to use with small electronic devices.
 I would not recommend a tool like this for that purpose.

-- PVC pipe cutter – These are specialized tools that allow you to make very cuts in PVC, PEX, and other kinds of plastic pipes.
+- PVC pipe cutter - These are specialized tools that allow you to make very cuts in PVC, PEX, and other kinds of plastic pipes and tubing.
 These tools allow you to insert a pipe and turn it slowly while exerting pressure on the cutter.
 A small cut will appear and deepen as you continue to rotate the pipe.
 Once it shears through, the pipe will come away very cleanly.
 This cutter is decades old but still serves me well.
 I highly recommend getting a specialized cutter if you plan to do much work with PVC pipe at all - the newer ratcheting ones, like the one linked, work even better than this old workhorse!